toojla/RoadToMillion/README.md

 ## 📁 Features

+### Authentication

+This is a **single-user application**.
+Authentication protects your personal financial data behind a login.

+- **JWT-based authentication** - All API endpoints require a valid Bearer token
+- **One-time registration** - The registration page is used once to create your user account during initial setup.
+After that, disable registration by setting `Features:EnableUserRegistration` to `false` in your configuration.
+- **Token management** - 60-minute token expiration, stored in browser `localStorage`
+- **Password requirements** - Minimum 8 characters, requires digit, uppercase, and lowercase letters

 ### API Endpoints

+- **Auth** - Login, register, logout, and registration status
 - **Portfolio** - Aggregate portfolio views
 - **Account Groups** - CRUD operations for account groups
 - **Accounts** - CRUD operations for accounts